-It is not necessary to buy your fishing tackle and fishing lures for your Yukon fishing adventure before leaving home.
+It is not necessary to buy your fishing tackle and fishing lures for your Yukon fishing holiday before leaving home.
 Our Wilderness Fishing Yukon guide will be taking you to a fishing gear and supplies store in Whitehorse and will point out some of our favorite and best lake fishing lures.

 If, however, you already have the following fishing lures available, please feel free to bring them along and remember that all Yukon lake fishing is with barbless hooks (barbs squashed down with pliers).